Kevun1/hillsHacksWorkshop/pages/example2.md

 Note that we use two equal signs `==` for equals.
 This is because one equals sign `=` means variable assignment, when we set a variable equal to some value.
 It's extremely important that in if statements you use two equals signs, it's a very common mistake to only use one equals sign, which is an error in python.

 Now, we have the north condition settled, we have to account for all the other possible inputs.
-We can use multiple if statements:
+We can use multiple elif cases:

 ```python
 elif direction == "south":